This post may include affiliate links; for details, see our disclosure policy.

 Ready to get your hands dirty?
 Making homemade sourdough bread is one of the most satisfying, transformative things you can do.
 It’s tastier, healthier, and cheaper than any bread you’ll buy at the supermarket.
-As two professional home cooks with previous careers in business writing, Alex and I leveraged our skills for making complex processes simple and created our best sourdough bread recipe, the Simplified Guide for Sourdough Bread.
+As two professional home cooks with previous careers in business writing, Alex and I leveraged our skills for making complex processes simple and created our best recipe: the Simplified Guide for Sourdough Bread.
 It has easy to understand steps, a video, and a printable checklist to make sure you’re able to master the process.
-Keep reading for our sourdough bread recipe and all you need to know about how to make homemade sourdough bread!
+Keep reading for our sourdough bread recipe!

 Our master video: Sourdough Bread Recipe